Arron-Stothart/promptly/README.md

-# LLM Prompt Engineering Assistant
+# Prompt Engineering Assistant

 This repository contains explorations and implementations for a platform designed to help users craft more effective prompts for Large Language Models.

-## 🔍 Project Overview
+## Overview

-The goal of this project is to bridge the gap between user intentions and effective LLM prompts by:
-- Helping users identify and articulate complete requirements
-- Detecting potential issues in prompts before execution
-- Facilitating prompt improvement through iteration
-- Providing tools to optimize prompt structure and clarity

-## 🌟 Core Ideas to Explore
+A Grammarly-style editor that analyzes prompts in real-time to improve communication with AI models.
+Promptly identifies potential misalignments between human intent and LLM interpretation, highlighting ambiguous instructions, underspecified parameters, capability assumptions, and conflicting directives.
+The tool provides suggested rewrites to help users craft clearer, more effective prompts that get the results they want from state-of-the-art AI systems.

+## To Explore...

-### Interactive Prompt Analysis System
+#### Interactive Prompt Analysis System
 - **In-line Feedback Mechanism**: Analyze initial prompts and provide yes/no or additional info requests to confirm or clarify specific points
 - **Cognitive Mirror**: Reflect back explicit and implicit assumptions to users, making them aware of what their prompt actually conveys
 - **Ambiguity Detection**: Flag potential confusion points that could lead to unexpected LLM responses
 - **Weakness Identification**: Highlight areas where the prompt may be incomplete or unclear

-### Edge Case Management
+#### Edge Case Management
 - **Auto-completed Edge Case Suggestions**: Generate possible edge cases based on prompt analysis
 - **Prompt Stress Testing**: Systematically test prompts against challenging inputs to find weaknesses
 - **Exception Handling Suggestions**: Recommend ways to handle unexpected inputs or outputs

-### Version Control & Iteration
+#### Version Control & Iteration
 - **Prompt Version Tracking**: Track different versions of prompts and their outputs
 - **Comparison Visualization**: Highlight differences between prompt iterations and resulting outputs
 - **Performance Analytics**: Measure effectiveness of different prompt versions

-### Advanced Concepts

 #### Knowledge Boundary Estimator
 - Identify when domain-specific knowledge in prompts exceeds what an LLM likely understands